 Combine this with the daily rebuild and you get the real propagation story.
 An edit to my notes becomes visible only after the cron fires, the build and deploy finish, the edge cache is purged, and your own browser’s ten-minute copy expires.
 Staleness is bounded by roughly a day, not by anything instant.
 That’s the price of never running a server: I trade write-latency for read-scalability.
 This site can absorb a front-page traffic spike without my noticing - but a typo fix isn’t live until the next rebuild.

-7. Your browser reassembles a website, then the script takes over
+7. Your browser reassembles a website

 The bytes arrive as gzipped text/html.
 Your browser parses the HTML, builds the DOM, discovers the linked stylesheet and script, fetches them over the same HTTP/2 connection, loads the fonts, and paints the page.